 Icon Records.
 Curtis Bray tells David they'll have to wait about an hour before the studio will be available.
 Apparently, the musician who was booked in the time-slot before his is running late.
 David looks stressed by the delay and tells Curtis and Serge that he's expected at his friend's father's funeral reception - even though he isn't, really.
 Curtis looks exasperated and asks him why he didn't mention something about this sooner, since studio time is expensive, blah blah.
 Serge is completely unsympathetic and lectures David about how he needs to take his career more seriously.

 The Walsh house.
 Steve is standing in front of the basketball hoop, philosophizing about the shot he's about to take.
 An impatient Brandon charges toward him, steals the ball, and passes it to Ahn-drea, who passes it to Dylan, who successfully makes the shot.
 Figment Dylan suddenly appears and dampens the only moment of levity in this entire episode, and snarkily tells Dylan that these people aren't really his friends, and that it's Brandon everyone loves.
-Well, d'yuh...but then, he's very dreamy.
+Well, d'yuh...but he is very dreamy.
 Figment Dylan also scoffs at Dylan because he has absolutely nothing in common with Donna Martin - true enough - and predicts that Kelly, however good looking she is, will eventually burn him like everyone else.

 Kelly tentatively approaches Dylan and says how weird it feels to be at the Walsh house.
 Dylan just shrugs and moodily retorts that everything has been weird ever since Jack got released from prison.
-Kelly tells him she doesn't believe what was written about Jack in the newspaper article, and Dylan immediately snaps, “What article?”
+Kelly tells him she doesn't believe what was written about Jack in the newspaper article, and Dylan immediately snaps, "What article?"
 He then shouts across the lawn at Brandon to ask him if he got today's paper, but Brandon fibs and tells him he already threw it out.
 Dylan then turns his snarly attention back to Kelly and rants about how the article probably described Jack as a mobster, a liar, and a cheat.
-Kelly awkwardly tells him she's sorry, and Dylan sneers, “Why?
-Did you write it?” and glares at her as he stalks off.
+Kelly awkwardly tells him she's sorry, and Dylan sneers, "Why?
+Did you write it?" and glares at her as he stalks off.
 He goes inside the house and makes a beeline to the living room so he can stare longingly at the liquor cabinet again...and at Figment Dylan, who's guzzling from several bottles.
 In the meantime, David has arrived at the Walsh house and enters the living room.
-An irritated Figment Dylan yells, “Not now, goof ball!”
-Haha..
+An irritated Figment Dylan yells, "Not now, goof ball!"
+Haha!
 David needlessly explains to a completely disengaged Dylan that he was able to persuade his music producer, Serge, to postpone the recording session because his head wasn't in it.
 Figment Dylan loses patience and barks at him to get lost because he and Dylan were about to get drunk...and they have nothing to say to him.
 A clueless David starts prattling to Dylan about how they've never been close, and says it's because he (Dylan) doesn't like him (David) very much.
-Dylan wearily explains that he doesn't really know him very well, so David tells him the sad story about how he was in the room when his yokel friend Scott accidentally shot himself in Season 2...and describes it like a nightmare he wanted to run away from, and was often tempted to get high.
+Dylan wearily explains that he doesn't really know him very well, so David tells him the sad story about how he was in the room when his yokelly friend Scott accidentally shot himself in Season 2...and describes it like a nightmare he wanted to run away from, and was often tempted to get high.
 However, he soon realized that it's impossible to run away from what's in your head.
-Hmm...not if you drink enough alcohol or smoke enough dope it isn't.
+Mmm...not if you drink enough alcohol or smoke enough dope it isn't.
 Somehow David's words have resonated deeply with Dylan, and he invites David to go outside and get some air with him.
 On their way out, Mama Walsh intercepts them and urges them to have something to eat.
 Dylan suddenly realizes he hasn't eaten all day, so he and David start loading up their plates.
 The phone rings, and Papa Walsh answers it and looks puzzled when he holds up the receiver and informs Dylan that his "Uncle Frank" is on the line.
 Dylan pales, and slouches over to the phone and takes the receiver into the next room so he can talk in relative privacy.

 Kelly enters the house and overhears part of Dylan's end of the conversation.
 He demands to know if he's being threatened, and then promises to secretly meet whoever is calling him.
 After the call, he brusquely asks Kelly if Brandon is still outside.
 She ignores his question and starts wailing that she wants to leave, and that nothing she says to him is coming out right.
 Dylan callously mumbles, "Do what you gotta do."
 She urges him to leave with her, but he tells her he can't...and then takes a minute to give her a hug and promise that he'll call her later.
 He rushes outside, finds Brandon, and tells him he needs a favor.